bacpop/mandrake/README.md

 ```
 This would use a file `sketchlib.h5` created by [pp-sketchlib](https://github.com/johnlees/pp-sketchlib)
 to calculate accessory distances.
 Output can be found in `sketch_SCE_result.html`.

+To use the GPU accelerated code add the `--use-gpu` flag.
+If not available in the library, the
+CPU code will be used instead.